 The installer will open.
 Click Server Installation.

 IMPORTANT!
-With the No SQL Server installation, append \IHR to the server's name when the system prompts you for the name of the database server.
+With the No SQL Server installation, SQL Server Express is installed as an instance named iHR.
+When you open the client and the system prompts you for the name of the database server, append \IHR to the server's name.
 If your server were named MyServer then you would enter MyServer\IHR

 For every workstation with .NET Framework 1.0 or better, log on with an account that has local administrative permissions.
 Download and execute the file...